NS2CDT/ns2_beta/README.md

 - Decreased re-drop block times for cysts and resource towers to 1 second (from 5-7 seconds)
 - Fixed commanders forced to repress the grid key for dual action items
 - Fixed scan not having a visual range displayed
+- Fixed structures being detected but not visible if scanned

 - Marine
     - Shotgun